siracacl/subtitler/README.md

 Works with any OpenAI-compatible API: OpenRouter, LM Studio, Ollama, or your own endpoint.

+## Why this exists

+[Subtitle Edit](https://github.com/SubtitleEdit/subtitleedit) is an excellent tool for working with subtitles - including OCR of image-based formats.
+However, if you have a large media library with hundreds of video files across multiple seasons and languages, processing them one by one through a desktop GUI is not practical.

+Subtitler was built to fill that gap: a batch-capable, headless-friendly tool that can chew through an entire library unattended.
+Point it at a folder (or a network share), configure your API servers, hit start, and come back hours later to a complete set of text subtitles.
+It leverages modern vision LLMs instead of traditional OCR engines like Tesseract, which tend to perform significantly better on the varied fonts, colors, and backgrounds found in subtitle images - especially across multiple languages.

+The VobSub parser is a direct port of Subtitle Edit's own decoder, so credit where credit is due.

+## Security and safety notes

+- **No authentication**: The web GUI has no login or access control.
+Do not expose it to the public internet - run it only on trusted internal networks or behind a reverse proxy with authentication.
+- **Privileged container**: The Docker container runs in `privileged` mode to support SMB share mounting.
+This gives the container full access to the host system.
+If you don't need network shares, remove `privileged: true` from your `docker-compose.yml`.
+- **Backup your files**: While subtitler has been thoroughly tested on hundreds of files without issues, it works with ffmpeg to extract streams from your video files.
+It is designed to leave your original files just that, original (i.e. nothing is written or changed).
+However, the possibility of something going wrong - however unlikely - cannot be entirely ruled out.
+A solid backup strategy for your media library is always recommended before batch-processing large collections.

 ## Features

 - **PGS & VobSub** parsing with zero external subtitle libraries (pure Python binary decoders)